-In just a little over a month, work will begin on the expansion project for Comanche County Memorial Hospital's Emergency Department.
+On January 6th construction will begin on Comanche County Memorial Hospital’s new state-of-the-art Emergency Department.

 Emergency Medical Conditions